mlrun/mlrun/docs/install.md

 - Install the MLRun service [locally using Docker](https://docs.mlrun.org/en/latest/install/local-docker.html) or [over Kubernetes Cluster](https://docs.mlrun.org/en/latest/install/kubernetes.html).
 Alternatively, you can use [Iguazio's managed MLRun service](https://www.iguazio.com/docs/latest-release/).
 - [Set up your client environment](https://docs.mlrun.org/en/latest/install/remote.html) to work with the local or remote MLRun service.

-Once you have installed and configured MLRun, follow the [Quick Start tutorial](./docs.mlrun.org/en/latest/quick-start/quick-start.html) and [Additional Tutorials and Examples](./docs.mlrun.org/en/latest/howto/index.html) to learn how to use MLRun to develop and deploy machine learning applications to production.
+Once you have installed and configured MLRun, follow the [Quick Start tutorial](https://docs.mlrun.org/en/latest/tutorial/01-mlrun-basics.html) and additional [Tutorials and Examples](https://docs.mlrun.org/en/latest/tutorial/index.html) to learn how to use MLRun to develop and deploy machine learning applications to production.

 For interactive installation and usage tutorials, try the [MLRun Katakoda Scenarios](https://www.katacoda.com/mlrun).